Floods in Canada: On the Rise

 Canadians are starting to get used to news stories about springtime flooding.
-Although flooding has and will always happen--it is a natural part of the water cycle, and it’s how the physical characteristics of rivers and streams are themselves formed--the frequency and intensity of floods are becoming more prolific.
+Although flooding has and will always happen—it is a natural part of the water cycle, and it’s how the physical characteristics of rivers and streams are themselves formed—“disaster floods” are becoming more prolific in Canada, according to the Canadian Disaster Database (CDD).

-Major flood events have been steadily increasing over the past century.
-According to the Canadian Disaster Database, the number of floods in Canada have been increasing every decade for the past century.
+According to the Canadian Disaster Database, the number of floods that meet these criteria in Canada have been increasing every decade for the past century.

-Although the database has only logged information up until 2016, this decade (2010-2020) is well on track to yet again be the worst decade for flooding.
+Although the database has only logged information up until 2016, this decade (2010-2020) seems on track to yet again be the worst decade for disaster flooding.

-Not only have instances of floods been on the increase, but so too have the severity of floods.
+What’s more, disaster floods have been particularly destructive in recent years.
 The five most destructive floods in Canadian history have all occurred since 2010.
 In order of severity, these are:

 - The 2013 flood in Southern Alberta, when a rain-on-snow event caused the Bow, Elbow, Red Deer, Sheep, Little Bow and South Saskatchewan rivers to swell well over their banks, forcing 100,000 people to evacuate from their homes.
 Damages totalled an estimated $2.72 billion.